rayAndAda2010/trade-enrichment-task/README.md

 - Adoption of Modern Standards: By choosing Spring WebFlux, we future-proof our project against evolving web standards and technologies.
 Its alignment with modern web protocols like HTTP/2 and WebSocket ensures long-term viability and adaptability.

 ### Core Concepts of Reactive Programming
-- Mono: Represents a sequence of 0 or 1 items.
+- **Mono**: Represents a sequence of 0 or 1 items.
 A **Mono** is used when you expect either zero or one item to be emitted.
 It's useful for representing single values or the result of a computation that will produce exactly one value.
   ####
-- Flux:  Represents a sequence of 0 to N items.
+- **Flux**:  Represents a sequence of 0 to N items.
 A **Flux** is used when you expect zero, one, or many items to be emitted.
 It's ideal for representing collections of data or the result of a computation that could produce multiple values.
   ####
-- Subscription: Represents the execution of a reactive pipeline.
+- **Subscription**: Represents the execution of a reactive pipeline.
 When you subscribe to a **Mono** or **Flux**, you're essentially starting the execution of the pipeline.
 The subscription object gives you control over the execution, allowing you to cancel the execution if needed.

 ## Example
 ```